ElishaPost/Robotics-Fab/Pickleball_Net/README.md

 2. **Use in 3D printing or CAD software**
    - Import the STL files into your slicer or CAD program.
-   - Adjust scaling, orientation, and supports as needed.
+   - Adjust scaling, orientation, and supports as needed before slicing and printing.

 ## License